 So then, when we find ourselves compelled toward evil, let us turn in trust to Christ and his compelling love.
 It is through the prayer of faith that we are able to begin to become the person we already are in Christ.

 In summary then, God's law serves as an instrument for the Spirit's work of renewal and is lived out in the power of the indwelling Spirit of Christ.
-A child of God will find within, a desire to flexibly apply the requirements of the law in their lives, a desire to keep the limited expectations of the basic moral law, and to press toward the ideals of Christ's perfection.
+A child of God will find within a desire to flexibly apply the requirements of the law in their lives, a desire to keep the limited expectations of the basic moral law, and to press toward the ideals of Christ's perfection.
 So the law serves as a guide for the renewing work of the Spirit.

 Given that in our Christian walk the law does serve a positive function in guiding our renewal, by grace through faith, is there still the danger of nomism?

-The continuing danger of Nomism
+The inherent danger of Law-obedience

-The heresy of sanctification by obedience
+The heresy of sanctification by obedience / nomism

 iii] Rationalism, particularly Kant, reinforced the view that sanctification is a process of moral renewal which advances by means of an effort of the will applied to the law of God.

 The problem of law-obedience is not a new one.
 As already noted, the apostle Paul had to address the self same issue in his letter to the Galatians.
 Commentators argue over the exact problem that Paul was confronting in the church.
 Paul's opponents are obviously Jewish believers, or certainly law-bound believers.
 They probably didn't believe that a person was saved by law-obedience, possibly believed that their salvation was confirmed and/or maintained by law-obedience, and certainly did believe that their Christian life progressed, became more holy, was sanctified, by law-obedience.
-These nomists (better than legalists) in the church believed that their Christian life was progressed by being "extremely zealous for the traditions" of Judaism.
-They believed that "observing special days and months and seasons and years", practising "circumcision", striving to keep the whole law, was the means for a believer to progress holiness and thus secure eternal blessing.
+These nomists in the church believed that their Christian life was progressed by being "extremely zealous for the traditions" of Judaism.
+They believed that "observing special days and months and seasons and years", practicing "circumcision", striving to keep the whole law, was the means for a believer to progress holiness and thus secure eternal blessing.
 Yet, for a Christian, to return to law-doing to control sin in their lives and so advance their righteousness before God, is to "rebuild" what was "destroyed".
 In the end it but proves that "I am a lawbreaker" and therefore under the condemnation of God.

 So then, for a believer to return to law-keeping to progress their holiness is to undermine their very standing in the sight of God, the very holiness they already posses in Christ.
 Submission to the law does not promote godliness, it only enacts God's curse.
 "Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?.....
 Does God give you the Spirit and work miracles among you because you observe the law, or because you believe what you heard?"
 Gal.3:3-5.
 "All who rely on observing the law are under a curse", Gal.3:10.